Skin and Coat Oil 101

 Salmon Oil

-Alpha Linoleic Acid (APA)
+Alpha Linoleic Acid (ALA)

 Eicosapentaenoic Acid (EPA)